Felipe Orucuta

 Felipe Guadalupe Orucuta Ramirez (born 13 October 1985) is a Mexican professional boxer and is the former WBC FECARBOX bantamweight Champion.

 Professional career

 In March 2008, Orucuta beat veteran Jorge Romero by T.K.O. to win the WBC FECARBOX bantamweight title.
 The bout was the main-event of a boxing card at the Arena Adolfo López Mateos in Tlalnepantla, México, Mexico.

 In 2019, after a fight against Jonathan 'Titan' Rodriguez, he fell into a coma.
 After successful emergency surgery performed to remove a blood clot from his brain he was placed in a medically-induced coma.
+He eventually recuperated.